OpenFreeEnergy/openfe/docs/guide/execution/task_based_execution.rst

 Task-based Execution
 ====================

-In contrast to quickrun execution, task-based execution does not require that you explicitly define the Transformation to be executed.
+In contrast to :ref:`quickrun execution <userguide_quickrun>`, task-based execution does not require that you explicitly define the Transformation to be executed.
 In task-based execution, an OpenFE ``Worker`` is given a ``Warehouse`` and a ``TaskStatusDB`` which handle storage and orchestration, respectively.
 The ``Worker`` finds the next available ``task`` in the ``TaskStatusDB`` and retrieves the necessary data from the ``Warehouse`` to execute the task.